-Annie's War tells the story of one Boroondara family's wartime experience and has been developed based on real life letters between Annie Slade and her father, Edward Slade.
+Annie's War Anzac Day Education Resource Annie's War, written by Lucy Bracey and illustrated by Gregory Mackay, tells the story of one Boroondara family's wartime experience and is based on real life letters between Annie Slade and her father, Edward Slade.
 It aims to give young people in our community a deeper understanding of the lasting impact World War I had on Boroondara.